reacton-js/reacton/README.md

       // initializing the property of a state object compName = 'w-hello'

-      // initializing the method of a state object changeView() {
+      // define the method of the state object changeView() {
         this.compName = this.compName === 'w-hello' ? 'w-goodbye' : 'w-hello'
       }